MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 Although Azure Information Protection comes with a default policy that you can use without configuration, we're going to have a look at that policy and make some changes.

+1. Sign in to the [Azure portal](https://portal.azure.com) as a global admin or security admin for your tenant.

+2. On the hub menu, click **New**, and then, from the **MARKETPLACE** list, select **Security + Identity**.
+In the **Security + Identify** blade, from the **FEATURED APPS** list, select **Azure Information Protection**.
+In the **Azure Information Protection** blade, click **Create**.

+    This activates the service for your tenant and creates the **Azure Information Protection** blade so that the next time you sign in to the portal, you can select the service from the hub **More services** list.

+    > [!TIP]
+    > Select **Pin to dashboard** to create an **Azure Information Protection** tile on your dashboard, so that you can skip browsing to the service the next time you sign in to the portal.

-1. Still in the Azure portal, on the initial Azure Information Protection blade, select **Global policy** to open the **Policy: Global** blade.
+3. Note the information on the **Quick start** page that automatically opens the first time you connect to the service.
+You can come back to this later.
+For this tutorial, click **Global policy** to open the **Policy: Global** blade.
 This blade automatically opens for subsequent connections to the service and it displays the default Information Protection policy that's  created for your tenant:

     - Labels for classification: **Personal**, **Public**, **General**, **Confidential**, and **Highly Confidential**.
 The last two labels expand to show sub-labels, which provide examples of how a classification can have subcategories: